Eye of the Storm (TV series): Overview

 Former popstar-turned-environmental conservationist Tom Frewen lives at sea on the south coast of England alongside his teenage daughter Nell, regularly observing it from their eponymous trawler boat home, the 'Eye of the Storm'.
-Docking at Montliskeard Bay in Devon, they investigate its connection to an incident that took place during the great storm of 1987, where a ship bound for Felixstowe shedded five barrel drums of highly toxic material.
+Docking at Montliskeard Bay in Devon, they investigate its connection to an incident that took place during the great storm of 1987, where a ship bound for Felixstowe shedded five drums of highly toxic material.
 Though four of the discarded canisters were recovered, the fifth appears to remain lost.
 Its major hazard to marine life concerns Tom, swiftly beginning a search for the whereabouts of the barrel.
 With their boat then wrecked and Nell attacked whilst diving, the two have their lives threatened at the epicenter of a cover-up by governmental authorities.

 At the same time, a blind young boy, Luke Montliskeard, is being drugged and abused at Montliskeard Place mansion on the nearby bay cliffs by his malevolent guardian Martha.
 She desires to create another ecological crisis through this exploitation; one of Luke's alchemist 17th century forefathers, Gilbert, believed that bringing five of his family's jewels together would grant ancient destructive powers.
 However, before he was able to gather all of them, they were scattered by relatives upon the discovery of his ill intent.
 Martha tries to find the stones by tracking down Montliskeard descendants and manipulating Luke's extraordinary clairvoyant visions of events he was not present for, intending to summon the destruction in a cave ritual, but has her plans thwarted when the Frewens' efforts collide.